jear2412/Poster/README.md

 N has a fixed value of 261, the population village.
 80% of the population died.

 The posterior is multimodal in all parameters.
 The code uses the emcee and t walk to sample from the posterior.
 Both samplers find the correct set of parameters.
-Parallel Tempering experiments were done but are not included (yet!).
+Parallel Tempering experiments were done but are not included in the poster.

 ---------------------------------------------------------------------------